 I work my way into a riverbend where a grove of cottonwoods holds a Great-horned Owl pair.
 It is too dark to photograph, but I watch them until they move across the river and farther north.
 I turn and wait for a Red-tailed Hawk to move from her nest, maybe for a morning hunt, or to switch duties with her mate.
 I wait over an hour, as the sunrises, and only the songbirds and some Western Bluebirds pass among the branches above me.
 Nothing in today’s adventure of wildlife photography, but that is how it mostly goes.

 Des comes across the fields to meet me, and we walk back toward the slowly stirring campground.
 As we pass another raptor nest, a mother Red-tail is guarding her roost, and then it is the little birds that spring to action.
 A Song Sparrow greets the sun and hurriedly gathers material for a nest as a female looks on.
 He splits time between singing for his territory and bouncing through the grass with twigs, though I cannot quite tell where they are settling in.
 A Downy Woodpecker gets up a usual ruckus, ricocheting from tree to tree and jack-hammering up and down the branches.

 My simple favorite is the common White-crowned Sparrow guarding the fence as we enter the campground.
 I have a soft spot for the little passerines, the ones we see every day and practically forget they are there.
 This sparrow poses patiently and then drops to ground beyond the fence to forage for the sparse seeds of early spring.

 I later find I had plenty of difficulty getting the focus and depth of field needed for good images.
-This something I need to work toward, knowing that capturing sharp, well-composed images of fast-moving birds (and other animals) is always a challenge.
+This is something I need to work toward, knowing that capturing sharp, well-composed images of fast-moving birds (and other animals) is always a challenge.
 I am hooked, however; and the challenge will be a pleasure in the quiet moments among the birds.
 Thanks to Des for sharing this with me.